KrisMinchev/astrobrezi/preprocessing/README.md

 - the header has a category named `'IMAGETYP'`, which specifies the type of image.
 We can choose between `['DARK', 'LIGHT', 'CALIB']` for the dark, science, and calibration lamp images respectively.
 - the header has a category named `'BUNIT' = ADU`, which specifies the unit of signal in the images.
 This is needed so that images can be loaded as a `CCDData` type and the `ccdproc` functions can perform their operations.

 You can find more information about how this is done [here](https://www.astropy.org/ccd-reduction-and-photometry-guide/v/dev/notebooks/01-11-reading-images.html).
+If the files already conform to the specifications above, we can skip this script and move on to Step Two: Data Reduction.

 ### Specifying working directory